 Education and Experience

-- Four-year University level degree and five years of relevant experience in administrative and financial management preferred.
+- Four-year University level degree and/or seven years of relevant experience in administrative and financial management.

 Knowledge, Skills, and Abilities

-- Native South Korean language proficiency both oral and written
+- Native Korean language proficiency, both oral and written.

-- An advanced level of fluent English skills both oral and written to enable effective communications with others whose primary language is English
+- An advanced level of English skills both oral and written to enable effective communications with others whose primary language is English.

-- Ability to accomplish goals working through formal and informal channels, with diplomacy and tactfulness
+- Ability to accomplish goals working through formal and informal channels, with diplomacy and tactfulness.
+Strong attention to detail with a high level of accuracy.

-- Demonstrate creativity, problem solving, critical analysis, initiative, judgment, and decision making skills.
+- Demonstrated creativity, problem solving, critical analysis, initiative, judgment, and decision-making skills.

 The Stanford Center at the Incheon Global Campus (SCIGC) is Stanford University’s flagship research center operating in the Republic of Korea.
 As a top-tier, global research institution in the heart of Silicon Valley, Stanford has a long history of international collaboration through research, education, and engagement.
 SCIGC, located in Songdo-dong, Yeonsu-gu, Incheon, is at the center of Stanford’s growing interactions with South Korea and Asia.
 Branching across seven schools and many research institutes, SCIGC is a Stanford-wide interdisciplinary research center initially engaging in smart city technology implementation, sustainable urban systems and wellness, innovative entrepreneurship methods and business models, and sustainable development and global economic competitiveness.